PabloArroyo2002/portfolio/README.md

 ### Satellite Design and Analysis
 Designed a fictional probe mission to Europa.
 Ensured the satellite packaging could fit within a Falcon Heavy fairing and survive the vibrational environment of takeoff.
 Reduced cantilevers and selected composites where appropriate to eliminate dangerous vibrational modes using SolidWorks FEA tools.
 Also created a probe to measure the salinity of a pool into which the satellite deploys, simulating a mock Europa mission.
-Created a circuit to calculate the salinity of the water by using spaced electrodes as part of a voltage divider circuit.
+Designed a voltage divider and Arduino code to calculate the salinity of the water into which the probe is dropped by using spaced electrodes.
 ![George CAD]({{ "/assets/more-george.png" | relative_url }})
 ![George FEA]({{ "/assets/george-vibe-test.png" | relative_url }})
 ![Probe PCB]({{ "/assets/83-probe.jpg" | relative_url }})